davidalliger/fluentsy/README.md

 ## Profiles

 A registered and logged-in user can preview user profiles in the users feed or view the details of their own or another user's profile.
-When viewing one's own profile, the user can see edit buttons to the right which provide the ability to update or change the information previously entered.
-At the bottom of the page, there is also a button which allows the user to delete their profile.
+When viewing one's own profile, one can see edit buttons to the right which provide the ability to update or change the information that was previously entered.
+At the bottom of the page, there is also a button which allows the user to delete the profile.

 ![screenshots-3](https://user-images.githubusercontent.com/88861592/160309510-1444bfb5-8d98-4c6c-9a8c-68fdab437e70.PNG)